DraconDev/SamAI/tasks.md

   - keep in mind that we have the drag on mechanic that allows us to create folders, so that might be making this harder cause its not working now

 - [x] the back to home button is in the rught place but we need to style it better, it could take up the whole space
-  - this is almsot perfect but i the button to take up the whole space, no rounded courses either, and make it more much cooler
+  - this is almost perfect but i the button to take up the whole space, no rounded courses either, and make it more much cooler
 - lets have 5 icons in a row, and they should have 2 rows of text each